yashwandhare/RAG-web/README.md

 ### 2. One-Time Setup

-Run the setup script to create the environment and download necessary browser engines.
+Run the setup script to create the environment and download necessary packages.

 **Linux / macOS:**